 We have few details about Pakistani boys' clothing at this time.
 We do note boys in the rural areas, especially in the tribal areas along the Agghan border wearing caps like those worn in Afghanistan.
 British fashion have been influential in Pakistn, especilly among the more affluent and in the larger cities.
 American fashion also has had an impact, especilly jeans.
 The resurgence of fundamentalism has had some impact on fashion.
 Even in remote areas, gowever, we often note a mixture of traditional and western styles.
 One tradition garment is the three piece salwar kameez.
 The kameez and vest are

 often beautifully embroidered.
-They are commonly made in varius colors, including pale blue, khaki, chocolate and grey.
+They are commonly made in various colors, including pale blue, khaki, chocolate and grey.
 Styles vary especially the length of the vest.

-that are imported.
-There is not much of a textile manufacturing industry here due to the fact that we have moved on into the secondary and tertiary industries.
-A reader in Singaport tells us that, "The clothes here are not exceptional, just what you would expect to wear in summer in the United States."
-HBC also has some information on Singapore school uniforms and uniform groups.
+one of the most successful economies in the world.
+Singapore became one of the Asian Tigers which achieved rapid economic growth and high percapita incomes.
+Modern Singapore is highly urbanized.
+Little of the topical jungle folliage remains.
+The country's small territory has been expanded with land reclamation.
+Singapore' children wear practical western-style clothing.
+The tropical climate makes for casual, comfortable styles that are imported.
+There is not much of a textile manufacturing industry here due to the fact that the country has moved on into the secondary and tertiary industries.
+A reader in Singapore tells us that, "The clothes here are not exceptional, just what you would expect to wear in summer in the United States."
+HBC also has some information on Singapore schools and uniform groups.